schmupu/ioBroker.asterisk/README.md

 ## Changelog

 ### 1.0.2 (05.01.2019)
-* (Stübi) You can now use the service PJSIP instead of SIP.
+* (Stübi) You can use the service PJSIP instead of SIP now.
 * (Stübi) Support js-controller compact mode

 ### 1.0.1 (04.01.2019)